Renewable energy in Nepal: Wind-solar energy

 The country also operates a mini-grid wind-solar system in rural village of Dhaubadi the Nawalparasi district, which supplies 43.6 kilowatt-hours of energy per day.

 Electric vehicles

 Electric powered public three wheeler have been in use to reduce carbon dioxide (CO2) emissions.
 There are about 600 safe tempos in Kathmandu Valley and more than 50,000 around the country.

-According to clean energy Nepal, The electric vehicle industry in Nepal is growing.
+76% of new car sales in 2025 were electric.